GiuProgramert/react-calculator/README.md

 # React Calculator
-Maded to learn about react useState an implement a good logic to make operations
+Made to learn about react useState an implement a good logic to make operations

 ## Available Scripts